open-socialism/open-socialism-site/status.md

 ## Next Milestone

-The next milestone is to reach a level that is ready for public consumption and feedback.
+The next milestone is to reach a level that is ready for public consumption.
+However this stage is still primarily focus on generating feedback.

 * The initial entry into the system should be very streamlined, visual and persuasive.
 * There needs to be more facts backing up the arguments made (or obviously the arguments adjusted if that facts don't match).